OsQu/LocalCacheStats/README.md

     npm install

-and copy `sample.env` to `development.env` and modify database user and password.
+and copy `sample.env` to `development.env` and modify accordingly.
+Also copy `config/config.json.sample` to `config/config.json` and modify database connection info.

 Running
 -------